Apprehended

 Akhobadze

-Akhobadze's arrest occurred on December 8, 2024, as he was returning home from a protest.
-Police stopped his vehicle and conducted a personal search, during which, they claim, a narcotic substance, α-PVP, weighing 3.73133 grams, was recovered from his pocket.
-Akhobadze denies the charges and claims the drugs were planted by the police.
+On December 8, 2024, he was apprehended while returning home from a protest.
+Police reportedly stopped his car and conducted a personal search, during which, they claim, "3.73133 grams of the narcotic substance α-PVP were found" in his pocket.
+Akhobadze vehemently denies the charges, asserting that the drugs were "planted by the police."

 «The fight will go on until the end!»